DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 Checks are pooled between all overloads, which means that specifying the same check on every overload will make it run several times; if you apply a check to a single overload, it will apply to all of them.

-Group command is also done by marking a command with @DSharpPlus.CommandsNext.Attributes.GroupCommandAttribute instead of regular `CommandAttribute`.
+Group command is also done by marking a command with `GroupCommandAttribute` instead of regular `CommandAttribute`.
 They can also be overloaded.

 ### Common module base

-All command modules are now required to inherit from @DSharpPlus.CommandsNext.BaseCommandModule.
-This also enables the modules to use @DSharpPlus.CommandsNext.BaseCommandModule.BeforeExecutionAsync(DSharpPlus.CommandsNext.CommandContext) and @DSharpPlus.CommandsNext.BaseCommandModule.AfterExecutionAsync(DSharpPlus.CommandsNext.CommandContext).
+All command modules are now required to inherit from `DSharpPlus.CommandsNext.BaseCommandModule`.
+This also enables the modules to use `DSharpPlus.CommandsNext.BaseCommandModule.BeforeExecutionAsync(DSharpPlus.CommandsNext.CommandContext)` and `DSharpPlus.CommandsNext.BaseCommandModule.AfterExecutionAsync(DSharpPlus.CommandsNext.CommandContext)`.

 ### Module lifespans